LukeHeuser/notes/Java/java_basics.md

 ## Method Overloading

-`Method Overloading` occurs when a *class* has multiple methods with the *same name*, BUT the methods are delcared with different parameters.
+`Method Overloading` occurs when a **class** has multiple methods with the *same name*, BUT the methods are delcared with different **parameters**.

+This allows multiple methods to have the 'same' name, but called with different *arguments*.

+jave is able to resolve which method it needs to excecute based on the arguments being passed when the method is invoked!

+### Valid overloaded methods

+* The type, and number of parameters, in conjuction with the name, make a `Method Signature` unique.

+* A unique method signature is the key for the `Java Compiler`, to determine if a method is overloaded correctly.

+* The name of the parameter(s) is not part of this `unique signature`, and therefore it doesnt matter what they are called from java's point-of-view.

+* `Return types` are also *NOT* used in determining if a method signature is unique.

+### More on Method Signatures

+A `Method Signature` consists of the name of the method, and the uniqueness of the declartion of its paramters.
+-